 Okay, so let's talk about the difference between these two powders.

 Both powders come from a chocolate bean, but cacao powder is less processed and thus keeps more nutrition.

 For instance, cacao powder retains more protein, calcium, magnesium and potassium.
-In fact, 1 tbsp has 1.6 gm protein, 1mg iron, 14mg calcium, 42 mg magnesium, 120 mg potassium.
+In fact, 1 tablespoon has 1.6 gm protein, 1mg iron, 14mg calcium, 42 mg magnesium, 120 mg potassium.
 By comparison, cocoa powder has no protein or magnesium, half the calcium and potassium.

 However, cocoa powder has twice the iron that cacao powder does, perhaps via supplementation.
 And it tastes slightly less bitter than does cacao powder so you might need less sweetener in any recipe which is a nutritional plus.